 Bus Routes In Vail

-You can find bus routes and times on the Town of Vail Website.
-The “In-Town” bus line is the only route that passes through the pedestrian-only part of the town.
 Booking a hotel nearby one of the stops on this route will be much more convenient.
-Otherwise, you may have to transfer busses to get into town via public transit.
+Otherwise, you may have to transfer buses to get into town via public transit.

-Your hotel may provide a private service however, but those busses will only be able to stop at the town entrance since they cannot enter.
+Your hotel may provide a private service however, but those buses will only be able to stop at the town entrance since they cannot enter.

 I hope you’ve found this Vail gay guide helpful.
-Enjoy your time in this beautiful town!
-Don’t forget to subscribe to wolfyy for more the latest gay travel information & special travel invitations.
+Enjoy your time in this beautiful town.